 So if you find that you want to ration or have a bit more control over how quickly your kids are filling up on treats and snacks, using Ziploc containers or bags is a great way to keep things organized.
 This is one of those road trip essentials that I don’t always make time for but when I do, I’m always grateful for it.

-Diaper Caddy to Organize Kids Road Trip Activities
+Use a Diaper Caddy to Organize Road Trip Essentials

 Using a felt diaper caddy or something similar is a really great way to keep things organized in the car.
 This is especially helpful if you have a baby and you need to access things quickly to keep them happy during a long drive.
 Or if you simply have kids that are old enough to access all of the activities on their own without going overboard then this is a great method!